ngwnos/LibRaw-Wasm/readme.md

 # LibRaw-Wasm
-A WebAssembly build of LibRaw, powered by Emscripten.
+A WebAssembly build of LibRaw, powered by Emscripten and leveraging Web Workers.
 This lets you decode and process RAW image files directly in the browser or in a Node.js environment supporting WebAssembly.
 With LibRaw-Wasm, you can extract metadata and obtain decoded image data from formats such as CR2, NEF, ARW, DNG, and more.

-This package provides an API for opening RAW images and processing them using the same robust codebase behind LibRaw.
+This package provides an asynchronous API for opening RAW images and processing them using the same robust codebase behind LibRaw.

+LibRaw-Wasm's processing is done in a Web Worker to avoid blocking the main UI thread.

 # Install